danielmitrov/react-express/README.md

 module.exports = Products;
 ```
-and then export an instance of it in the `index.js`.
-For example:
+And then export an instance of it in the `index.js`:
 ```javascript
 module.exports = generateRoutes([
     new Products(),
 ]);
 ```
-The function `generateRoutes` will run all the functions inside `Products` and will generate an Express Router instance which will automatically be bounded to `/api/Product`.
+The function `generateRoutes` will run all the functions inside `Products`'s instance and will generate an Express Router instance which will automatically be bounded to `/api/Product`.

-Each controller you export has it's routes under `/api/ControllerName/`.
+Each controller you export, has it's routes under `/api/ControllerName/`.
 The methods in the controller can use
 ```javascript
 this.router